mefengl/answers/README.md

-# Answers
+# Answer

-If question is "I", what's the answers?
+If question is "I", what's the answer?

 ## leetcode